FARLY7/embedded-cli/README.md

 * Backspace to remove unintentional keypresses.

 ## Introduction
-This package contains files to implement a simple commnd-line interface.
+This package contains files to implement a simple command-line interface.
 The package includes cli.h, and cli.c.

 ## Integration details